tombenke/cayley-cookbook/website/content/docs/basic-concepts/resources.en.md

 For example, in case of a specific person, such properties can be the name of the person, the date of birth, etc. The values of these properties then the actual name and date, that the properties can hold.

-These property values are named _literal values_, or simple _literals_.
+These property values are named _literal values_, or simply _literals_.

 We can define the type of a literal value, e.g.: string, integer number, date, etc.